Best WooCommerce paywall plugin

 If you don't want to display the cart and checkout in a side cart or popup on the same page, then use method 2 instead.
 This displays a combined WooCommerce cart and checkout on the same page as a searchable product table.

-Here's what you need to do to set the cart and checkout on the same page with WooCommerce Product Table:
+Here's what you need to do to set the cart and checkout on the same page with WooCommerce Product Table.
+Either watch this video or follow the instructions underneath:

 Step 1: Set up the WooCommerce Product Table plugin